opendr-eu/opendr/docs/reference/efficient_ps.md

 Parameters:
 - **dataset**: *object*
   Specifies the dataset used to train the model.
+Supported datasets are CityscapesDataset and KittiDataset (see [readme](../../src/opendr/perception/panoptic_segmentation/datasets/README.md)).
 - **val_dataset**: *object*
   If given, this dataset will be used to evaluate the current model after each epoch.
+Supported datasets are CityscapesDataset and KittiDataset (see [readme](../../src/opendr/perception/panoptic_segmentation/datasets/README.md)).
 - **logging_path**: *str, default='../logging'*
   Path to store the logging files, e.g., training progress and tensorboard logs.
 - **silent**: *bool, default=False*